thexunknown/OGG-Conversion/README.md

     WV
     MP2
     M4A
-    MP4
+    MP4 (Audio extracted from video)
-    MKV
+    MKV (Audio extracted from video)
-    AVI
+    AVI (Audio extracted from video)
-    WMV
+    WMV (Audio extracted from video)

+---

-Changes to the script can be made via information from https://ffmpeg.org/documentation.html.
+Changes to the script

 USAGE: Place all your media, the script + ffmpeg.exe (located in the "bin" folder of the FFMPEG download) into a folder and run the script.